App47/enchilada/README.md

 ### Limitations

 Currently, Users are not associated to existing Apps.
-You can do all of this within the App47 Application.
+You can do all of this within the App47 Application (either via individual users or via groups).
 Nevertheless, if you do require this feature within Enchilada, please feel free to contact us.

+## Further Information

+For more details about our API, the various objects in our system, or about us in general, see the [App47 wiki](http://www.app47.com/wiki/doku.php).

 ## Requirements